 Apart from the weight loss properties, the chlorogenic acid found in green coffee is believed to help to reduce the risk of chronic diseases such as diabetes or heart disease, especially by stabilizing the glucose levels in the body.

 Green coffee beans are considered to be safe and most of its health risks are related to caffeine.
-Caffeine is not dangerous when consumed at moderate amounts.
+Caffeine is not dangerous when consumed in moderate amounts.
 In fact, the intake of 400mg of caffeine a day is considered to be a safe amount for most adults.

 However, caffeine can be dangerous in high doses and cause health risks such as sleep disturbances, anxiety, and increased blood pressure.
 In research conditions, mice also experienced significant calcium depletion which could mean that green coffee may negatively affect bone health.